 In a perfect world, patients would come to consultations prepared and comfortable.
-Physicians would have the enough time with patients to build a relationship and ensure directions are clear.
+Physicians would have enough time with patients to build a relationship and ensure directions are clear.
 Recovery or aftercare documents would live on the website, which would function as a resource center and health management tool.
-Gaps in communication sometimes prevent this scenario from becoming reality, but increased online activity has created an opportunity for hospitals and physicians to facilitate tasks from the organization’s website.
-Improving patient outcomes starts by adopting a patient-centric standpoint in terms of what they need to know and at what stage.
+Gaps in communication sometimes prevent this scenario from becoming a reality, but increased online activity has created an opportunity for hospitals and physicians to facilitate tasks from the organization’s website.
+Improving patient outcomes starts by adopting a patient-centric standpoint regarding what they need to know and at what stage.

 Howdy y’all!
 Team Evolve just returned from the always-fantastic State of Search Conference in Dallas.
 We had a great time, and based on the tweets a people enjoyed Derek’s presentation.
 So, here in all its glory is our presentation, “What a Difference a Year Makes: Search Strategies, TED Talks and Tactics.”